engineyard/ey-docs/pages/cloud-updates-february-2012.md

 The updates described are either important (where you need to take action) or of interest (you might want to know about these changes but you don't need to do anything).

+<a href=#update3><h2 id="update3">Minor: JRuby upgrade</h2></a>

+February 7th, 2012

+Upgraded JRuby to 1.6.6 from 1.6.5.
+This upgrades RubyGems to 1.8.15 from 1.8.9.

+<a href=#update2><h2 id="update2">Fix: Engine Yard stack upgrade</h2></a>

+February 7th, 2012

+Fixed an issue with the PostgreSQL implementation where PostgreSQL defaulted to version 8.3.

+This fix is applied when you upgrade your environment.

 <a href=#update1><h2 id="update1">Major: PostgreSQL 9.1 is now available with Beta support</h2></a>

 February 2nd, 2012